Royal Theater (St. Petersburg, Florida): Boys & Girls Club

 On June 15, 1975, the Royal Theater reopened as the South Side Boys' Club, for both boys and girls.
 The building was refurbished to include a library, a game room, a wood shop, and an all-purpose room.

 In 2004, the Royal Theater re-opened again following a major renovation by the Boys and Girls Club of the Suncoast.
-In addition to a 12 ft movie screen and stage in a 125-seat auditorium, the facilities of the Royal Theater Boys & Girls Club include dance, drama and music studios; an art gallery; a computer center and classroom; and a recording studio.
+In addition to a 12 ft movie screen and stage in a 125-seat auditorium, the facilities of the Royal Theater Boys & Girls Club include dance, drama and music studios; an art gallery; a computer center and classroom spaces. and a recording studio.
+In 2002, $500,000 in funding and renovations were performed by Florida Commissioner of Community Relations and Real Estate Developer George T. Farrell.
 Funding for the $225,000 recording studio was donated by local businessman Bill Edwards.
-The dance studio was donated by actor Angela Bassett, who grew up in Midtown St. Petersburg, and had attended programs at the Royal Theater Boys & Girls Club as a child.
+The dance studio was donated by actress Angela Bassett, who grew up in Midtown St. Petersburg, and had attended programs at the Royal Theater Boys & Girls Club as a child.
+A grant from Florida Governor Jeb Bush installed central air conditioning.

 Architecture

 The Royal Theater was designed by architect Philip F. Kennard for the Gulf Coast Entertainment Company, and was constructed out of fireproof steel and concrete.
 The dome-shaped Quonset roof was said to "permit high acoustic fidelity."

 Renovations in 2003 to 2004 were led by Kevin Bessolo and the Bessolo Design Group.
 The new design placed offices up high, where the theater's projection room used to be, providing youth club supervisors with a clear view of the entire interior.